• Skip to main content

 How To Soak Fruits for Christmas Rum Cake?

-So, I found a shorter route (more on it later) to rum cake.
+So, I found a shorter route (see the FAQ section) to rum cake.
 Where the cake can be ready in days, not weeks or months.
 But, if you have the time and Christmas is still a ways off, follow the (slightly) longer one.
 The result is a perfect holiday gift (or a treat to be kept all for yourself).

 Soak the Christmas cake fruits in rum